 You don’t think it could happen to you, right?
 You’re careful with your stuff.
 Well, that’s what these eight couples all thought too — until they were staring into a lifetime of trying to piece together how they could have prevented the loss, the theft, or the breakage.
 Each description below is a true story.
 Some couples had ring insurance, some didn’t.
-Some have happy endings; many do not.
+Some had happy endings; many didn’t.
+Don’t leave your story up to chance.
+Financial protection and peace of mind go a long way.

 Proposal Gone Wrong